 Email: The District reserves the right to monitor the school provided email account at any time without warning.
 Email is archived and public record.
+Teachers are requested to check email daily (on school days).
+Responsiveness and proactive communication are important to maintaining open lines of communication amongst the professional staff at the school.

 Faculty expecting visitors should notify the security desk where they can be reached.
+All visitors must check-in to the security booth before they are allowed access to the school.

-PART TWO - HOMEROOM AND LOGISTICS
+PART TWO - DAILY LOGISTICS